 The steps after Step Three in the Twelve Steps are a process of how to uncover -- and keep uncovering -- the matters of your life you have not let go to God, and how to discover where God wants you to go from there.
 Whatever processes you use, the aim must be to uncover and turn over.

 The history of the Christian Church is full of good examples of those who made a devotional legacy for us to learn, from Polycarp and Irenaeus to Sts.
-Francis, Clare, Bernard, and Catherine, to Gregory of Nazianzos and Theresa of Avila, to Henri Nouwen and Richard Foster, and people in congregations near you, or perhaps next door, or even in your family.
-It goes beyond merely prayer, meditation, and fasting (as if those were in any way 'mere').
-The disciplines help you to turn over as much of ourselves to God as possible, through God's own power.
+Francis, Clare, Bernard, and Catherine, to Gregory of Nazianzos and Theresa of Avila, to Henri Nouwen and Richard Foster, to people in churches near you, or perhaps next door, or even your friends and parents and family.
+It goes beyond merely the well-known disciplines of prayer, meditation, and fasting (as if those were in any way 'mere').
+The repeated practice of intentional spiritual habits and disciplines can help you to turn over as much of ourselves to God as possible, through God's own power.
 Building holiness takes repentance: recognizing how wrong you are, laying it before God and another person, and then setting about doing right in place of the wrong you did.
 With your choices comes accountability and responsibility: it really does matter how you live.

 Why is this 'turning over' so important for living in the Spirit?
 Because the Spirit is not going to override you.
 The Spirit will not rape your will.
 God seeks to create love rather than exercise control.
 The Spirit works to inspire you and set you right through surrender to God, even if the surrender's just a small one.
 Whatever you hold back from God won't be used by the Spirit.